How to get help

 - Pain in their tummy

-- In babies and children who are not yet talking, refusal to eat, irritability or drowsiness which can indicate a bleeding episode.
+- In babies and children who are not yet talking, refusal to eat, irritability or drowsiness can indicate a bleeding episode.

 Useful telephone numbers